Zettlr/zettlr-docs/docs/en/advanced/graph.md

 As other applications, Zettlr features a graph view that allows you to view the network that you have created by interlinking your files.
 This can help you spot clusters as they emerge, find ways of connecting separate components, and gain an overview over all of your files.

+!!! note

-> Graphs and networks are different kinds of beasts.
+    Graphs and networks are different kinds of beasts.
 They can be very powerful, but they can also act as a Rorschach test where you spot patterns that are not there.
 For a general introduction, we warmly recommend you to read [What is the point of a graph view?](https://www.arthurperret.fr/blog/2022-02-13-what-is-the-point-of-a-graph-view.html) by Arthur Perret as well as -- for a more cautious notion -- the article [Quo Vadis, PKM?](https://www.hendrik-erz.de/post/quo-vadis-pkm) by Hendrik Erz.

 ![Zettlr's graph view in its initial configuration](../assets/../img/graph_view.png)